sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 We would like to clarify that those requirements should not be interpreted as if the software is **free** by any faults, but rather that the tools used by a developer for its certification have **not** detected any problem.

 Some programming languages could implement out of box features that prevent certain classes of mistakes.
 In that case, a developer **must** provide an official reference to the programming language specification in order to skip certain workflow steps.

-@lu-zero After the workflows will be finished
-> [name=mik] Non si capisce la frase sotto, va contestualizzata meglio con il paragrafo precedente creando una storia.

-It is advised to run all the check nonetheless during the integration tests.

 ### Code Quality Stamp